Vermont Nursing Schools

-Outlook for Nursing in Vermont
+Career Outlook for Nursing in Vermont

 Once you have met the requirements of your nursing program, you can begin the process of getting your license.
 You must register for the NCLEX-PN or the NCLEX-RN.
 After passing this exam, you can apply for your license through the Vermont Board of Nursing.

 Vermont is a promising place for new nurses.
 O*Net expects job openings for LPNs to increase by 16% through 2022.
 Job growth for registered nurses is expected to reach 16% by 2022 (O*Net, 2012).
 LPNs claim a median salary of $46,790 per year and RNs earn an average of $67,780 per year (BLS, 2016).

 See some of the top employers in Vermont here: Fletcher Allen Health Care – Medical Center Campus, Rutland Regional Medical Center, Central Vermont Medical Center, Southwestern Vermont Health Care, and Northwestern Medical Center.